Evolve-Blockchain/Core-Blockchain/readme.md

 # Evolve Blockchain Node

 This project aims to provide installation, running, and maintenance capabilities of **Evolve validator node** for potential and existing Evolve Blockchain backers.
-The consensus structure of this chain is delegated proof of stake "DPos" and is governed by the symbiosis of Evolve's implementation of go-ethereum and our system contracts [https://github.com/Evolve/System-Contracts/tree/main].
+The consensus structure of this chain is Hibrid proof of stake "HPos" and is governed by the symbiosis of Evolve's implementation of go-ethereum and our system contracts [https://github.com/Evolve/System-Contracts/tree/main].
 This repository has multiple release candidates inline so we recommend checking for updates for better functions and stability.

 ## System Requirements